Kremlin stars: Characteristics of the stars

 Bright and uniform illumination of the star's surface was achieved by a team of specialists from the lighting laboratory of the All-Union Electrotechnical Institute under the leadership of Professor Sergei Meisel and candidates of technical sciences N.V.
 Gorbachev and E.S.
 Ratner Especially for the stars at the Moscow Electric Lamp Plant, Chief Engineer R.A.
 Nelander developed unique incandescent lamps, the power of which was 3.7 kW for the stars of the Vodovzvodnaya and Nikolskaya towers, and 5 kW for the stars of the Spasskaya, Troitskaya and Borovitskaya towers.
-Lamp bulbs were made of heat-resistant molybdenum glass, inside there were two parallel-connected spirals, the temperature of the filaments of which reached 2800 °.
+Lamp bulbs were made of heat-resistant molybdenum glass, inside there were two parallel-connected spirals, the temperature of the filaments of which reached 2800 °C.

-The specialists of Stalprommekhanizatsiya created unique devices that made it possible to replace burnt-out lamps in 20-30 minutes.
+The specialists of Stalprommekhanizatsiya created unique devices that made it possible to replace burnt-out lamps in 20–30 minutes.
 A ventilation system was also built into the stars, which cooled the lamps and cleaned the air from dust.

 In 1946, they installed a combination of different types of glass for the stars, namely, ruby red and milk-white glass with a layer of transparent crystal glass between them.
 The milk-white glass disperses the light of the lamps and reflects most of the daytime light at the same time, softening the darkness of the ruby glass during the day.
 In order to achieve more contrast and emphasize the beams of the stars, they installed the ruby glass in different shades, which absorbs only the red rays with a wavelength of no more than 620 nm.The thickness of the glass in the stars is 6 to 8 mm.
 The area of a star covered with glass equals 6 m2.
 The special three-layered glass sheets (milky white, crystal clear, and ruby) were manufactured by the Gus-Khrustalny glass factory.
 The ruby layer of the sheets is colored by adding colloidal gold to the glass.